The Feminine Touch (1995 film)

-The Feminine Touch (also called The November Conspiracy) is a 1995 direct-to-video thriller film directed by Conrad Janis.
-It stars Paige Turco as Jennifer Barron, a woman who is targeted after her boyfriend is assassinated leaving secret documents in her possession.
+The Feminine Touch (also called The November Conspiracy) is a 1995 American direct-to-video thriller film directed by Conrad Janis.
+It stars Paige Turco as Jennifer Barron, a woman who is targeted after her boyfriend is assassinated and left secret documents in her possession.

 Plot

 Jenny Baron (Paige Turco) is a beautiful investigative reporter swept into a deadly conspiracy that reaches to the highest levels of the government.
 When she is assigned to get the story of charismatic Presidential candidate Senator Ashton (George Segal), her job is complicated by a string of political assassinations and attempts.
 After her lover (Dirk Benedict) is killed, things get personal.
 Jenny finds herself in possession of a computer disk that holds a list of powerful politicians marked for elimination, and the key to the massive web of death and deceit —— and now she's next on the list of targets!
 Pursued by hitmen and hunted by police, if she survives, she may discover a truth she's not prepared to accept.